Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

 Registering your own spawn handlers allows you to pool all networked objects on clients as they are destroyed and spawned on your clients.

 To pool objects on the server side, do not use `Destroy`.
-Use `NetworkedObject.Despawn` first, then manually pool the object.
+Use `NetworkObject.Despawn` first, then manually pool the object.